Kee2u/Stock-Analysis/README.md

 Overall 2017 was a good year for clean energy with most stocks exhibiting a positive yearly return.

-Note that these results show that trading volume is not a good indication of a the yearly return of a stock.
-A stock's high trading volume doesnt imply a good return.
+Note that these results show that trading volume is not a good indication of the yearly return of a stock.
+A stock's high trading volume doesn't imply a good return.
 TERP's trading volume was higher than DQ's but it had a negative return.

 ### 2018 performance